 The Quick service restaurant format has continued to be a significant segment of the Indian foodservice industry, especially in the organized market in India.
 As per the National Restaurant Association of India, the QSR market was estimated at INR 9,125 crores in 2016.
 It is projected to grow at a CAGR of-22% to reach INR 24,665 crores by 2021.
-However, since it is one of the most profitable food business formats out there, it is also marred by stiff competition.
+However, since it is one of the most out there, it is also marred by stiff competition.
 With roadside food stalls which play on their cheap price to foreign fast-food chains already known for their brand, it can quite difficult to survive in the business.

 In this article, we will tell you how you can stay ahead in the competition, and make your quick service restaurant a success.

 Tips to Run A Successful Quick Service Restaurant Chain